April 11, 2022

 Graduation only lasts a couple hours.
 But if you do it right, the memories you make during Commissioning Week will last a lifetime.

 We're that funny, deal finding, hip and relevant friend you wish you had.
-And we'll email you all the Annapolis news and events every Monday, Wednesday, and Friday morning.
+And we'll email you all the Annapolis news and events every weekday morning.
 For free.